marjerie/marjerie.github.io/_pages/about.md

   - /about.html
 ---

-I have completed my Bachelor's degree in Electronics and Communications Engineering from Sri Sivasubramaniya Nadar College of Engineering, Anna University, Chennai, India.
+I have completed my Bachelor's degree in Electronics and Communications Engineering from SSN College of Engineering, Anna University, Chennai, India.
 I will be joining Univerisity of California, Davis for my graduate study in Electrical and Computer Engineering from Spring 2021.
-My current interests include research in Computer Architecture and Parallel Computing.
+My current interests include research in Parallel Computing.